4 Best Practices for Effective Commercial Security Service on Construction Sites

 What are effective security measures for construction sites?

-How does Priority First enhance security for construction sites?
+How does integrated security enhance protection for construction sites?

 Why is access control important at construction sites?

 Regulating access to construction sites is vital due to multiple entry points and a rotating workforce.
-Clear access control protocols, such as ID checks and visitor logs, help prevent unauthorised personnel from entering.
+Clear access control protocols, such as ID checks and visitor logs, help prevent unauthorised personnel from entering, significantly reducing risks of theft, vandalism, and safety violations.

 How can construction sites maintain an accurate inventory of materials?